Charles A. Foster (Latter Day Saints)

-Charles A. Foster was an early member of the Latter Day Saint movement.
+Charles A. Foster (1 September 1815 - 25 November 1904) was involved in the Latter Day Saint movement but was never a church member.
 He was the brother of Robert D. Foster.

 Foster-Higbee embroilment

 The History of the Church records Foster's arrest in Nauvoo, Illinois.

 The May 1, 1844, edition of the Nauvoo Neighbor contained a statement from Marshal Greene alleging that Foster "drew a double-barrel pistol on Mr. [Joseph] Smith".

 The Mayor [Smith] ordered me to arrest these three men for refusing to assist me in the discharge of my duty; and when attempting to arrest them, they all resisted, and with horrid imprecations threatened to shoot.

 I called for help, and there not being sufficient, the Mayor laid hold on the two Fosters at the same time.
 At that instant Charles A. Foster drew a double-barrel pistol on Mr. Smith, but it was instantly wrenched from his hand; and afterwards he declared he would have shot the Mayor, if we had let his pistol alone, and also he would thank God for the privilege of ridding the world of a tyrant!